-The Personal and Corporate Law (PCL)80 distinguishes between a natural person (natürliche Person) and a legal person (juristische Person).
+The Personal and Corporate Law (PCL) distinguishes between a natural person (natürliche Person) and a legal person (juristische Person).
 Regarding discrimination, the law does not make a difference between natural and legal persons.
 Concerning protection against discrimination on grounds of disability, the AEPD as well as the AEWM focus on natural persons.
 This is defined in Art.
 2 and 3 §2 of the AEPD.
 As the term "person" is defined as referring to members of both female and male genders (also in Art.
-1 §1 of the AEWM)81 the law applies to both women and men.
+1 §1 of the AEWM) the law applies to both women and men.
 Art.
 23 §1 of the AEPD covers the restitution of any financial losses incurred and compensation for the personal detriment suffered.
 Only persons, i.e. natural persons, are mentioned there.
+The regulations for protection of unequal treatment between man and woman in the AEWM are not including legal persons.